PhpStorm supports unit testing of PHP applications through integration with the PHPUnit testing framework.

 In the right-hand pane, choose the PHPUnit library installation type:

 To use Composer autoloader, specify the path to the autoload.php file in the vendor folder.
-See Composer for details.
+For more information, refer to Composer.

 When you click , PhpStorm detects and displays the PHPUnit version.

 In the Test Runner area, appoint the configuration XML file to use for launching and executing scenarios.

 By default, PHPUnit looks for a phpunit.xml or phpunit.xml.dist configuration file in the project root folder.
 You can appoint a custom configuration file.

 You can also type the path to a bootstrap file to have a PHP script always executed before launching tests.
 In the field, specify the location of the script.
 Type the path manually or click and select the desired folder in the dialog that opens.